mainmatter/mainmatter.com/src/posts/2024-07-16-embroider-update.md

 [embroider-build/embroider#1860](https://github.com/embroider-build/embroider/issues/1860)
 contains a list of identified features that still require work.

-## 2. Supports older Ember versions
+## 2. Support older Ember versions

 Embroider uses a tool called scenario-tester to test many apps and addons scenarios against different Ember versions.
 Currently, the Vite branch of the